jfredrickson/jfredrickson.github.io/content/projects/helloqga.md

     href: https://github.com/jfredrickson/helloqga
 ---

 Those of you who have used [TDDs](https://en.wikipedia.org/wiki/Telecommunications_device_for_the_deaf) in the 80s and 90s will appreciate this.

-Hint: You can type on [the website](https://helloq.ga/).
+One day, I noticed that the domain registrar Freenom was offering free `.ga` (Gabon) domain registration.
+So of course I had to do something TDD related.

+Hint: After loading [the website](https://helloq.ga/), start typing.